urda/django-letsencrypt/README.rst

     url(r'^.well-known/', include('letsencrypt.urls'))

-3. Run :code:`manage.py migrate` to create the required tables for the :code:`letsencrypt` models
+3. Run :code:`manage.py migrate` to create the required table for the :code:`letsencrypt` model

 4. Create your :code:`ACME Challenge` objects in your Django admin interface